Azure/azure-powershell/src/Resources/docs/latest-2019-04-30/Get-AzDeploymentOperation.md

 ```

 ### -DeploymentName
-The name of the deployment with the operation to get.
+The name of the deployment.

 ```yaml
 Type: System.String